9 Best Captive Portal Software Platforms

 Where MyPlace helps most

-MyPlace is especially useful for hospitality businesses that want managed guest WiFi plus wider engagement tools such as marketing integrations and review workflows.
+MyPlace is especially useful for hospitality businesses that want managed guest WiFi plus wider engagement tools such as marketing integrations and review generation.

 How to choose captive portal software